Norwalk, Connecticut

-Norwalk is a city located in southwestern Connecticut, United States, in southern Fairfield County, on the northern shore of Long Island Sound.
-Norwalk lies within both the New York metropolitan area and the Bridgeport metropolitan area.
+Norwalk is a city in Fairfield County, Connecticut, United States.
+The city, part of the New York Metropolitan Area, is the sixth-most populous city in Connecticut as of the 2020 census, with a population of 91,184.

-Norwalk was originally settled in 1649, and is the sixth-most populous city in Connecticut.
-According to the 2020 United States Census, it has a population of 91,184.
+Norwalk is on the northern shore of Long Island Sound and was first settled in 1649.

 History

 Roger Ludlow purchased the areas east of the Norwalk River from Chief Mahackemo of the Norwaake (or Naramauke) Indians in 1640.
 Norwalk was settled in 1649, incorporated September 1651, and named after the Algonquin word noyank, meaning "point of land", or more probably from the Native American name "Naramauke".

 The Battle of Norwalk took place during the Revolutionary War, and led to the burning of most of the town.
 In 1836, the borough of Norwalk was created, covering the central area of the town.
 In 1853, the first ever train disaster in the United States happened over the Norwalk River.
 During the 19th and early 20th century, Norwalk was a major railroad stop for the New York, New Haven, and Hartford Railroad.
 The city of South Norwalk and the remaining parts of the town of Norwalk were both combined in 1910 to form the current city.

 The Ku Klux Klan had a brief presence in Norwalk during the 1920s, but quickly fell apart due to internal issues.
 In 1955, multiple hurricanes hit the city, causing flooding in Norwalk Harbor.
 During the 1970s, efforts were taken to historically preserve South Norwalk, resulting in the creation of the Washington Street Historic District.